This is an introductory article, if you would like to find out how to edit categories, you can read this article.

 On the Analytics -> Growth tab in the chart settings, you can enable grouping by category, so that you can have a visual representation of how various assets from different categories behaved at the selected time interval.

-On the Recommendations page, there is a portfolio rebalancing tool that works based on categories - depending on the settings, it recommends assets for purchase or sale in order to restore the balance of their allocations in the portfolio or a category.
+On the Portfolio rebalancing page, there is a tool that works based on categories - depending on the settings, it recommends assets for purchase or sale in order to restore the balance of their allocations in the portfolio or a category.
 You can read more about it in this article.